 2021, Family Relations: An Interdisciplinary Journal of Applied Family ScienceGrand Rounds - Department of Medline

 2018, UNC-CHNational Institutes of Health Research Career Development Award

 MHCH 702- Foundations of Maternal and Child Health

 Dr. Zvara teaches courses that explore theories and models for understanding how family relationships and family experiences are associated with child development and well-being.
 The courses examine the dynamic relations between the individual and his or her social environment that are necessarily interdependent, exerting a continuous and reciprocal influence on one another.
 Students consider how a researcher goes from complex theories to actually doing research to test some of the questions that arise from theory; they also discuss different methods that can be used in developmental research, and the strengths and weaknesses of different methods.

 Maternal and Paternal Attachment Style and Chaos as Risk Factors for Parenting Behavior.
+Zvara, B.J., Lathren, C., Mills-Koonce, R. (2020).
 Family Relations.
-Zvara B.J., Lathren, C., Mills-Koonce WR.
-(2020).
-Interdisciplinary Journal of Applied Family Science.

-PhD, Developmental Psychology (Quantitative Psychology Concentration), University of North Carolina at Chapel Hill, 2014
+PhD, Developmental Psychology (Quantitative Psychology Concentration), University of North Carolina at Chapel Hill

-MS, Human Development and Family Science, Ohio State University
+MS, Human Development and Family Science, The Ohio State University